-To achieve the objectives, the key lies in answering an interventional question: \textit{what would a target user’s feedback be on a target item if the item is exposed to the user's different neighbors?} To answer this question, we resort to causal inference to estimate the potential outcomes under network interference~\cite{Ogburn2014caudiag, ma2021interference,ma2022hypergraph}.
-However, the traditional potential outcome framework for recommendation typically assumes no interference across units, where each unit is a user-item pair $(u,i)$.
-As shown in Figure \ref{fig:causal_graph}(a), the outcome $Y_{ui}$ of whether user $u$ interacts with item $i$ is only influenced by the treatment of whether exposing item $i$ to user $u$ and the features of the unit.
-To model the influence of the neighbors on target users, we relax the no-interference assumption in Figure \ref{fig:causal_graph}(b) and estimate target users' potential feedback on a target item interfered by the target item's exposure to users' neighbors.
-The new causal paths from the neighbor units' treatments and features to $Y_{ui}$ indicate that the effects of neighbor units spill over to the target unit in social networks, interfering with the outcome of the target unit.
-This interference-aware potential framework shows that the essence of achieving PRSN lies in: (1) estimating interference-aware potential outcomes for each unit; and (2) assigning treatment values of the neighbor user-item units to improve the probabilities of positive potential outcome of target user-item unit while preventing the damage to the neighbors' experience, as guided by the estimated potential outcomes.
+To achieve the objectives, the key lies in answering an interventional question: \textit{what would a target user’s feedback be on a target item if the item is exposed to the user's different neighbors?} To answer this question, we need to resort to causal inference to estimate the potential outcomes under network interference~\citep{Ogburn2014caudiag, ma2021interference,ma2022hypergraph}.
+However, traditional causal recommendation frameworks~\citep{wang2019doub, ha2024finegrained} shown in Figure \ref{fig:causal_graph}(a) typically assume no interference between units (\ie user-item pairs).
+Specifically, outcome $Y_{ui}$, representing whether user $u$ interacts with item $i$, is influenced only by the treatment of item exposure to $u$ and the unit's features, which can not answer the interventional question.
+To address this, we relax the no-interference assumption in Figure \ref{fig:causal_graph}(b), where new causal paths from neighbor units' treatments and features to $Y_{ui}$ indicate that the effects of neighbor units spill over, interfering with the target unit's outcome.
+This interference-aware potential framework shows that the essence of achieving PRSN lies in: (1) estimating interference-aware potential outcomes for each unit; and (2) adjusting treatment values to neighbor units to trade off the probability of a positive potential outcome for the target unit and the damage to neighbors' experience, as guided by the estimated potential outcomes.